 The urban development of Trieste was favoured by Empress Maria Theresa, daughter of Charles VI, and a neighbourhood of the town is still known as Borgo Teresiano.
-A fountain celebrating the trade of Trieste with the Four Continents was built in 1751-54, perhaps for a visit of the Empress which did not occur.
+A fountain celebrating the trade of Trieste with the Four Continents was built in 1751-1754, perhaps for a visit by the Empress which did not occur.

 (left-above) A view of Borgo Teresiano (the image used as background for this page shows S. Antonio Nuovo designed by Pietro Nobile in 1849 at Borgo Teresiano); (left-below) Civico Museo di Storia e Arte: well built by Governor Karl von Zinzendorf in ca 1780; (centre) 1733 gravestone of a member of the Levi Jewish family; (right) Ottoman gravestone

 At the end of the XVIIIth century Trieste was a very different town from that at the beginning of the same century.
 Empress Maria Theresa ordered the destruction of the walls which separated the medieval town from the harbour.
 She issued an "Edict of Tolerance" giving equal rights to the inhabitants of Trieste, irrespective of religion.
 She founded schools, special tribunals dealing with commercial matters and insurance companies.